Drug information provided by: Merative, Micromedex®

 Propranolol may cause heart failure in some patients.
 Check with your doctor right away if you are having chest pain or discomfort, dilated neck veins, extreme fatigue, irregular breathing, an irregular heartbeat, swelling of the face, fingers, feet, or lower legs, or weight gain.

 Make sure any doctor or dentist who treats you knows that you are using this medicine.
 Do not stop taking this medicine before surgery without your doctor's approval.

 This medicine may cause some people to become less alert than they are normally.
 If this side effect occurs, do not drive, use machines, or do anything else that could be dangerous if you are not alert while taking propranolol.

-Do not interrupt or stop taking this medicine without first checking with your doctor.
+Do not interrupt or suddenly stop taking this medicine without first checking with your doctor.
 Your doctor may want you to gradually reduce the amount you are taking before stopping it completely.
 Some conditions may become worse when the medicine is stopped suddenly, which can be dangerous.

 Propranolol will add to the effects of alcohol and other central nervous system (CNS) depressants.
 CNS depressants are medicines that slow down the nervous system and may cause drowsiness.
 Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, barbiturates or medicine for seizures, muscle relaxants, or anesthetics, including some dental anesthetics.
-Check with your doctor before taking any of the above while you are using this medicine.
+Check with your doctor before taking any of these medicines while you are using this medicine.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.